Estimated reading time: 8 minutes

 A DBS check

-As with insurance, it is important you know the person coming into your home whilst you are out or away can be trusted.
+As with insurance, it is important to know if the person coming into your home while you are out or away can be trusted.
 Do they have a DBS check (this replaced the old CRB), and how old is it?

 References